-Sunday, a day in a week for which people wait desperately so that they could enjoy party, picnic and spend quality time with their families.
-But, have you ever wondered about why Sunday is a holiday, the reason behind Sunday is a holiday What’s the history behind it?
+Sunday, a day in a week for which people wait desperately so that they could enjoy parties, picnics and spend quality time with their families.
+But, have you ever wondered why Sunday is a holiday, the reason behind Sunday is a holiday What’s the history behind it?

 Yes, there is a history.
 Maybe you don’t know.
 To know the reason, please read till the end so that you can know the history behind it.